giulioleoni/DataStructures_C/README.md

 ![photo_2_2024-09-11_16-12-52](https://github.com/user-attachments/assets/657f1b00-dbeb-4fc4-92c1-416cbc37b5be)

-Instead, in double-linked lists, I was able to split the removal of an item into two steps, search and removal, without having to do two loops
+Instead, in double-linked lists, I was able to split the removal of an item into two steps, search and remove, without having to do two loops

 ![photo_1_2024-09-11_16-12-52](https://github.com/user-attachments/assets/c3a18d16-ec34-405e-9f60-46d0c62efdec)

 ## Sets and Dictionaries